Griffin-Thomas/infra-aware-RAG/docs/PLAN.md

 ## Technology Stack

-**⚠️ All Azure services must be deployed in Canada East or Canada Central**
+**All Azure services must be deployed in Canada East or Canada Central**

 | Component | Recommended Technology | Region Requirement | Alternatives |
 |-----------|----------------------|-------------------|--------------|